bahrus/custom-enhancements/README.md

 So "enhancements" seems to cover all bases.

-Others prefer "behaviors" (but the others who do seem to think it is of zero consequence, whereas I think there is some substantial consequence to the decision, if that counts for anything).
-I'm open to both, maybe my reasoning above is wrong (but no one has yet to address my concerns head on).

 Another reason to consider:  I think it would be wonderful if built-in elements started providing structured, namespaced paths to various features of the element.
 Like what was done with styles from the get-go.
 As it is, having all the key properties at the top level, sometimes splitting up related properties like command and commandFor, has made the api rather unwieldy.
 I think "behaviors" would be a great property name for built-in elements to use to indicate these are platform behaviors.
 If so, use of "enhancements" for third party, well, enhancements, makes a lot of sense, I think.
 So developers could access these built in behaviors via:

 ```JavaScript